thechelle13/thechelle13.github.io/README.md

 ## Project Overview

 Practice Deploy is a project created to demonstrate my initial deployment experience using GitHub Pages.
 The project incorporates a fixed photo of my cat, Purrscilla, who has been a constant companion throughout my coding journey.
+I regularly update and enhance the site as part of my ongoing practice.
 Enjoy exploring the site, and feel free to provide feedback!

 ## Deployed Link